malnick/technoblogic/source/_posts/2016-03-24-the-data-center-operating-system-installer-part-1.markdown

 <SS CONFIGURE>

-The preflight installs cluster host prerequists for you:
+The preflight installs cluster host prerequisites for you:

 <SS WARNING>